swkc95/Python-Selenium-BDD-Demo/README.md

 `-D language=<string>` - default `english`.
 Selects a file with language strings, for various assertions and checks.
 Strings for all code are stored in a single file, allowing running the same tests on different language versions of the tested application.

 `-D browser=<string>` - default `chrome`.
 Selects a browser to run tests on.
 Selenium supports Firefox (geckodriver) and Edge (msedgedriver), both could be implemented as a choice in `driver.py` file.
 For this project I have used Chrome as a default choice, due to the convenience.

-`-D runner_mode=<string>` - default `local`.
-This project could also run in CI/CD or directly on the Selenium Grid in the future.
-For this moment I have not created a whole infrastructure for these yet.